National Insurance and Tax

 National Insurance number

-If you intend to work while studying in the UK, any employer will require you to provide them with your National Insurance number so that they can pay your wages and make any applicable tax/national insurance deductions.
+If you plan to work while studying in the UK, employers will ask for your National Insurance number to process your wages and make necessary tax and national insurance deductions.

 Advice for International Students

-- You cannot apply for your National Insurance number until you arrive in the UK
+- Apply for a National Insurance number once you arrive in the UK.

 - residence permit